 While mild digestive discomfort can occur just before a menstrual period, nausea and vomiting are not typical PMS symptoms.

-Typically, these symptoms subside by the second trimester, but some women experience nausea throughout pregnancy.
+Typically, these symptoms subside by the second trimester, but some people experience nausea throughout pregnancy.

 Although breast changes can occur during both PMS and pregnancy, changes to the nipples rarely happen before a period.

-Women who suspect that they are pregnant should take a home pregnancy test.
+Anybody who suspects that they are pregnant can take a home pregnancy test.
 If the result is positive, make an appointment with a doctor to confirm the pregnancy and plan the next steps.

-If the test is negative, but no period occurs within 1 or 2 weeks of when it was due, it is also a good idea to see a doctor.
+If the test is negative, but a person misses three periods in a row, it is also a good idea to contact a doctor.

 The doctor can help determine the reason for a late or missed period and recommend treatment options.
 They can also address concerns about any unusual symptoms.